Andrea Eppolito’s Top Tips on Creating Social Media Content with Confidence

 4. Takeaway 4: Be consistent with your content

 So, keeping this in mind, be sure to post frequently (and appropriately) to each of your channels.
-For TikTok, try to post twice a day because the more often you post there, the better.
+For TikTok, aim to post twice a day—more often is better.
 For Instagram and Facebook, post to your grid a few times a week, but post to your stories 3-5 times a day.
-To make sure that you keep track of your content distribution schedule, and the content itself, Andrea recommends opting for a project management system like Trello.
+To keep track of your content distribution schedule and the content itself, Andrea recommends using a project management system like Trello.
 That way, you’ll be able to keep everything organized and easy to deploy.

 Photo Credit: Colorjoystock.com